 Egypt aspires to become a leader on the regional gas market.
 It has turned this ambition into the permanent host and chairman of the EMGF, founded in 2019 by Egypt, Cyprus, Greece, Israel, Italy, the Palestinian Authority, and Jordan.
 The forum’s goal is to create a regional gas market through closer cooperation and the development of infrastructure for liquefying and transporting gas.
 Egypt’s participation in the EMGF, its existing liquefying installations, pipelines, and storage network, experience in the gas trade, and strategic location increase the country’s chances of profiting from regional gas trade.

 Egypt also may be able to use its LNG installations to re-export gas from Cyprus and Israel.
 The Egyptian and Cypriot authorities have begun cooperation on the construction of a gas pipeline for the direct transport of Cypriot gas to Egypt.
-In 2018, Egypt, Cyprus, and Greece also delimited their maritime borders.
+In 2017 and 2018, Egypt, Cyprus and Greece several times announced plans to quickly demarcate the maritime zones between them.
 In the same year, private American, Israeli, and Egyptian companies signed a 10-year contract to export Israeli gas to Egypt.
 The country can re-export it to Europe.
 As a result of this agreement, Egypt and Israel will reduce the compensation Egypt is obliged to pay under a ruling by an international arbitration panel after the termination of an earlier supply contract.
 The agreement, despite high import costs, is seen by the Egyptian authorities as an opportunity to profit from transit fees and to strengthen the country’s role as an important gas hub.
 Deepening relations with Israel is also important in the context of U.S. policy in the region and the latter’s financial support for Egypt.

 The Eastern Mediterranean gas pipeline—from Israel, via Cyprus and Greece to Italy—was a contentious matter among the EMGF members.
 Egypt mainly opposed the initiative because it is an alternative to Egyptian LNG terminals and ports, threatening its aspirations for a dominant role in the regional resource trade.
 However, in March, Greece, Cyprus, and Israel signed a contract to build a gas pipeline.
 European Commission and U.S. support for the project changed Egypt’s position.
 Tarik Al-Mula, energy and oil minister, expressed his support for the initiative, assuming that it could be an alternative route for gas exports to the EU should Egyptian infrastructure be damaged, for example, in a terrorist attack.